How to Read Form Element Info in Javascript

 Alter the div's display to none when the page loads:

-window.onload=function() { document.getElementById("hidden_elements").manner.display="none"; // attach the click result handler to the radio buttons var radios = document.forms[0].elements["group1"]; for (var i = [0]; i < radios.length; i++) radios[i].onclick=radioClicked; }
+window.onload=function() { document.getElementById("hidden_elements").manner.display="none"; // attach the click result handler to the radio buttons var radios = document.forms[0].elements["group1"]; for (var i = [0]; i < radios.length; i++) radios[i].onclick=radioClicked; } When the event to display the form elements occurs, change the div element's brandish so that the course elements are displayed:

 function radioClicked() { if (this.value == "ii") { document.getElementById("hidden_elements").style.display="block"; } else { document.getElementById("hidden_elements").style.brandish="none"; } }